If you are an author, publisher, webmaster or promoter, you will definitely want to read this whole page before posting at all in these forums.

 In order to make these forums most enjoyable for the members, we have some strict rules to circumvent spam and advertising.
 It is in your best interests as an author, publisher, webmaster or other promoter to understand these rules and to not violate them.
 This is because if you violate our rules or otherwise post inappropriate advertising, self-promotion or spam, we will blacklist

 your website and/or book.
 I can add a website or book to our blacklist in under a minute and then nobody at all will ever be able to post a link to that website or book again.
-You will notice links to online book stores like Amazon
+You will notice links to online book stores--such as Amazon

 Here are a few specific rules regarding what is and is not acceptable.